-When is it time to introduce solids?
-The American Academy of Pediatrics recommends starting your baby on solid foods when your baby is developmentally ready, usually around 4-6 months.
+The American Academy of Pediatrics recommends that babies start eating solids when they are developmentally ready, usually around 4-6 months.
 There is no magic month or day to start.
 Follow these signs to know when your baby is ready to start eating “real” food:

 • Head control: The first solids for baby should be considered only after they’ve gained proper head control.
 Your baby should be able to sit upright in a high chair or feeding chair with good, self-supportive head and neck stability.